simonpj/www.peytonjones.org/_pages/haskell.md

 ---

 # Introduction
 [Haskell]("https://www.haskell.org/") is an advanced, purely functional programming language.
-In particularly, it is a [polymorphically statically typed, lazy, purely functional language,]("https://www.haskell.org/definition/") quite different from most other programming languages.
+In particular, it is a [polymorphically statically typed, lazy, purely functional language,]("https://www.haskell.org/definition/") quite different from most other programming languages.
 The language is named for Haskell Brooks Curry, whose work in mathematical logic serves as a foundation for functional languages.
 Haskell is based on the lambda calculus, hence the lambda we use as a logo.

 # Haskell stuff
 * The [International Conference on Functional Programming](http://www.cs.luc.edu/icfp/)